 For example, the cocktail of alcohol and benzodiazepines or opioids enhances the sedative effect.
 This leads to respiratory depression, plummeting heart rate, dizziness, and confusion.[7]

-Mixing prescription medicine with nervous system stimulants such as cocaine, heroin, or methamphetamines may induce rapid heart rate and accelerated breathing.
+Mixing prescription medicine with nervous system stimulants such as cocaine, heroin, or methamphetamines may induce a rapid heart rate and accelerated breathing.
 These physical manifestations lead to heart attack, stroke, and respiratory failure.[8]

-Why do people use multiple drugs at once?
+Reasons people use multiple substances at once

 Cocaethylene can heighten the effects of both cocaine and alcohol, meaning people can feel drunk yet maintain coordination that is often impaired through drinking.
-It also stays in the system for longer than cocaine or alcohol alone so the effects last longer.[11]
+It also stays in the system for longer than cocaine or alcohol alone, so the effects last longer.[11]

 Certain situations or contexts also often lead to or necessitate polysubstance use.
 This can include rave and club culture, festivals, medicinal and holistic management of pain relief, and sexual experiences, such as chemsex.

-Polysubstance abuse and overdose
+Polysubstance use and overdose

 Polysubstance abuse overwhelms the body, which becomes unable to metabolize this mix of chemicals safely.